real-jame/OdonataUtils/README.md

 # OdonataUtils
 A library for old Roblox gamedev that fills some, but not all, of the gaps

+Description TODO.

+## Plugins

+This repo also contains useful plugins for game development.
+They are currently only distributed as plugins, so can only be used in 2011+ versions of Studio.

+TODO: The build script will eventually generate Lua scripts out of them that can be ran in older versions of Studio.

+TODO: install guide.

 ## Building

 Install Python and clone the repository, then run the Python script to generate a Lua file you can run in Roblox Studio to add the library to your game.